-The student shall be assigned a case study related to the work of any Indian writer of English (poet, fiction writer, or prose writer) and will be asked to analyze that work from the point of view of the depiction of Indian ethos (these works must not be the part of the prescribed curricula).
+The student shall be assigned a case study related to the work of any Indian writer of English (poet, fiction writer, or prose writer) and will be asked to analyze that work from the point of view of the depiction of Indian ethos.
+These works must not be the part of the prescribed curricula (The area /topic of the Case Study/ Project Report will differ from candidate to candidate and will be decided by the teacher concerned in consultation with the student in the classroom.
+The format shall be provided by the Department).